carbon-language/carbon-lang/docs/project/going_public.md

 We should ensure there is sustained interest to continue with Carbon, even if circumstances later shift.
 This interest should come from multiple organizations and individuals.
-It's important that Carbon be a collaboration in order to ensure its longevity and broad applicability.
-Even if most of Carbon's early contributions come from one organization, it's still crucial that others have sufficient interest to contribute to its ecosystem.
+It is important that Carbon be a collaboration in order to ensure its longevity and broad applicability.
+Even if most of Carbon's early contributions come from one organization, it remains crucial that others have sufficient interest to contribute to its ecosystem.

 ### Prototype implementation